ldwilker10/predicting_obesity/README.md

 ### Baseline Model/ Model 1:

 A Baseline Logistic Regression model was constructed for this project.
-The model was a simplae logistic regression model with defualt parameters.
+The model was a simple logistic regression model with defualt parameters.
 The main metrics used to evaluate model performance included accuracy, recall and f1 score.
 The baseline model had a test accuracy of 0.6993, test recall of 0.9226, and a test f1 score of 0.6719.

 - Model's Accuracy Score: 0.6993164651483386
 - Model's F1 Score: 0.6718796521194077